sarajw/StaticSvelteKitBlog/src/routes/posts/100days.md

 ![Twitter account @sarajwallen](/images/blog/twitter.png)
 <p class="caption">My twitter account is <a href="https://twitter.com/sarajwallen">@sarajwallen</a> :)</p>

+## Day 20/#100DaysOfCode

+Well, it's a start!
+This was the header from an old Channel 4 Teletext page I used to read avidly as a teen, Mega-zine:

+~~https://inspiring-chandrasekhar-d972e0.netlify.app~~<br> *link no longer functional*

+Not a patch on your site @andrewjnile but fun to do!

+### Day 20 continued

+Can now be found at https://mega-zine.netlify.app

 ## ~~Day 18/#100DaysOfCode~~<br>Day 19/#100DaysOfCode

 I dunno now, I did some things earlier but I've already forgotten what they were?
 Ukraine-related news and anxiety (rightly) overwhelms everything else.